Sara-Tucker/c-sharp-notes/unity-notes.md

 <br>

 ### [System.Serializable] and [HideInInspector] Attributes:
 I think public variables will always show in the editor, but they aren't serializable (can be changed in the inspector) unless you add the [Serializable] attribute.
 I think.
-Or maybe you only serialize classes, then the entire class is becomes serializable?
+Or maybe you only serialize classes, then the entire class is/becomes serializable?
 Also I think [HideInInspector] only hides the value it doesn't make it nonserializable and to do that you need to use the [System.NonSerializable] attribute when declaring the variable.

 The Serializable attribute lets you embed a class with sub properties in the inspector.
 You can use this to display variables in the inspector.
 To do this the class must derive from System.Object.